-For newly-constructed hotels with less than 24-months of operation, the assessment will be determined using the Cost Approach to value.
-For more information on the Cost Approach valuation, please see the City's 2023 Cost Approach Methodology Guide.
+For newly-constructed hotels and motels with less than 12-months of full operational capability, the assessment will be determined using the Cost Approach to value.
+For more information on the Cost Approach valuation, please see the City's 2025 Cost Approach Methodology Guide.